aysimakarca/team-c-hackathon/README.md

 # Hackathon Project of Team C

-The artwork developed for this submission is based on a Sheperd tone generator connected to a graphical generator, with the graphical generator taking the numerical audio frequency values as input.
+The artwork developed for this submission is based around a combination of a repeating sequence of notes and free running, pitch modulated sine waves.
+This is connected to a graphical generator taking the numerical audio frequency values as input which then visually represent the sounds.
 All programming is done in PD.

+Conceptually, artwork represents the constantly evolving nature of creative computing.

-For running the PD patch in a browser a pre-programmed library
+For running the PD patch in a browser the WebPd application (https://github.com/sebpiq/WebPd) was utilized.

 ## How to run the project locally